tomgstevensphd/TomS-PhotoViewer/README.md

 SOURCE CODE: I will include the source code for those who want to modify it for their own uses.
 I would appreciate feedback about any improvements.

 FUTURE: I would particularly like to add code to run video files (.mov especially) which could be mixed in with the photos.
 Currently, it just skips them.
+IF ANYONE CAN OFFER SUGGESTIONS ABOUT GETTING/INTEGRATING CODECS, PLEASE LET ME KNOW!